- 1 Top 5 Best Trailer Brake Controllers

 This Curt brake controller can operate with trailers with one to three axles.
 As a time-based device, the Curt 51110 activates your trailer brakes according to your pre-determined settings.
 A synch button allows you to predetermine how fast you want the brakes to take effect on the trailer once you step on your towing vehicle’s brake pedal.
 You can move the toggle on top of the device to lower or raise the amount of braking force, which will be indicated by the LED lights on the right side of the controller.

 Unlike proportional brake controllers that must be pointed in the direction of travel (leveling), this 0.43-pound product, which comes with an adjustable mounting bracket, can be installed at any angle.
 It measures 4.5 inches long, 3.38 inches wide, and 0.0625 inches high.
 The Curt 51110 also works with electric over hydraulic systems and trailers with cruise control, pulse width modulation, and anti-lock braking systems.
+Another affordable option is the Reese Towpower Brakeman IV Digital Brake Control, which installs easily and has simple adjustment controls.
+This electric brake controller also utilizes a digital display that’s easy to use and clearly shows all your brake settings.
 And if you are hauling a trailer chances are you wore out your truck bed, so have a look at the best truck bed liner mats.

 #4 Tekonsha P3 Trailer Brake Controller with Wiring Harness